- About the Faculty

 Students carrying out postgraduate research are largely self-directed.
 Supervisors provide advice about the specific project, the nature of research, data collection methods, and the standards expected.
 You will attend courses on specific research skills as well as a range of seminars and lectures.
 New PRS students are likely to be supervised more closely, with supervisors perhaps requiring submissions of work quite regularly initially.
 All new students should familiarise themselves with Research Degree Stages and Progression Forms found in the appropriate Handbook.

 The REF is the new system for assessing the quality of research in UK higher education institutions.
-It replaces the Research Assessment Exercise (RAE) and will be completed in 2014.
+It replaced the Research Assessment Exercise (RAE) and was completed in 2014.

 Research Assessment Exercise (RAE) 2008

 The Faculty of Medieval and Modern Languages has demonstrated its leading position in national and international research in the results of the most recent Research Assessment Exercise.
 French and German ranked top, and Russian second, in both the Quality Rankings and Research Fortnight’s ‘research power index’.
 Iberian and Latin American Languages, and Italian, both came fourth in the UK in the ‘research power index’.
 The Faculty submitted research from over 90 Faculty members.
 Overall, more than 60% of the Faculty’s research was assessed as either 4* — “world-leading in terms of originality, significance and rigour”, or 3* — “internationally excellent in terms of originality, significance and rigour”.